davidj-brewster/terraform-autoscaling-gke-private/README.md

 h2.
 Dependencies

-Google Cloud account obviously with the appropriate permissioms to create projects and resources (I use a personal account), gcloud cli for auth login etc.
+Google Cloud account obviously with the appropriate IAM permissions to create projects and resources (I use a personal account), gcloud cli for auth login etc.
 I'm running this on a basic setup:
 * homebrew
 * terraform v1.5.7 on darwin_arm64